 Feature drift – a change in the probability of p(X), meaning there was a change in the distribution of the model’s input.

 ● ● ●

-Concept drifts can appear over time in different ways:
+Concept drift can appear in different ways

 Sudden drift – A new concept occurs in a short period of time (e.g. at the beginning of COVID-19 in March 2020, stock prices suddenly changed).